lesnitsky/react-native-webview-messaging/README.md

 React Native WebView extension with 2-way event-based communication API

 :warning: this is v2 branch which is not yet stable.
-Check out [master branch](https://github.com/R1ZZU/react-native-webview-messaging) for v1 docs
+Check out [v1 branch](https://github.com/R1ZZU/react-native-webview-messaging/tree/v1) for v1 docs

 ## Installation